RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

-It is a kernel mode null modem emulator driver providing full duplex communication and handshaking signals.
+It is a null modem / loop back kernel mode driver providing full duplex communication and handshaking signals.

 It creates virtual serial ports pair that appears same as the real once to the application software.